CollinPatrick/Unity-Simple-Property-Drawer/README.md

 ------------|------|------------
-GUIContent | BeginProperty( ref Rect aPosition, SerializedProperty aProperty, GUIContent aLabel ) | Call this at the beginning of the custom property. void | EndProperty() | Call this at the end of the custom property. void | DrawField( string aPropertyName ) | Draws a property field with the supplied property name using the base SerializedProperty. void | DrawField( SerializedProperty aProperty, string aPropertyName ) | Draws a property field with the supplied name using the supplied SerializedProperty. void | DrawLabel( string aString ) | Draws a label using the provided string. void | DrawLabel( string aString, TextAnchor aAlignment ) | Draws a label using the provided string and text alignment. void | DrawLabel( string aString, TextAnchor aAlignment, int aFontSize ) | Draws a label using the provided string, text alignment, and font size. void | DrawSpace( [int aHeight] ) | Draws an empty space using the defualt space height or a specified height. void | DrawFoldout( bool aFoldout, string aLabel, System.Action aDrawAction, out bool aIsOpen, [bool aToggleOnLabelClick = true] | Draws a foldout and it's content when opened. void | AddSize( int aWidth, int aHeight ) | Call this whenever drawing a property field outside of DrawField() and DrawLabel() to calculate it's size into the drawer height and layout group dimensions.
+GUIContent | BeginProperty( ref Rect aPosition, SerializedProperty aProperty, GUIContent aLabel ) | Call this at the beginning of the custom property. void | EndProperty() | Call this at the end of the custom property. void | DrawField( string aPropertyName, [string aDisplayName], [int aLabelWidth], [int aLimitFieldWidth], [Color aBackgroundColor] ) | Draws a property field with the supplied property name using the base SerializedProperty. void | DrawField( SerializedProperty aProperty, string aPropertyName, [string aDisplayName], [int aLabelWidth], [int aLimitFieldWidth], [Color aBackgroundColor] ) | Draws a property field with the supplied name using the supplied SerializedProperty. void | DrawLabel( string aString, [TextAnchor aAlignment], [int aFontSize], [Color aBackgroundColor], [int[] aPadding], [int aFixedHeight] ) | Draws a label using the provided string and settings. void | DrawSpace( [int aHeight] ) | Draws an empty space using the defualt space height or a specified height. void | DrawFoldout( bool aFoldout, string aLabel, System.Action aDrawAction, out bool aIsOpen, [bool aToggleOnLabelClick = true] | Draws a foldout and it's content when opened. void | AddSize( int aWidth, int aHeight ) | Call this whenever drawing a property field outside of DrawField() and DrawLabel() to calculate it's size into the drawer height and layout group dimensions.